nidone/AI-Safety-Project/methodology.md

 C) Remember that popularity isn't everything.
 Concentrate on being kind to others and building genuine connections.
 D) Don't worry too much about it.
 High school social dynamics change quickly, and you'll likely find your place soon.
 ```

-Another problem of multiple-choice queries are it is not how youth will ask questions to LLM.
+**Free-form Query**

-So I decided to move to **free-form queries** but (i) prepare evaluation criteria and scoring rublic for each question, and (ii) ask one of best LLMs (e.g. GPT-4o) to evaluate other LLMs answer.
-This way it becomes possible to automate evaluation process, without having to develop extremely fine-tuned multiple answer quetions.
+Due to the inherent limitations of multiple-choice queries and their failure to mimic real-life interactions accurately, the focus shifted to free-form queries, with evaluation criteria and scoring rublic for each question.
+This approach allows for more nuanced and realistic evaluations.

 Here is an example of evaluation criteria and scoring rublic.